 Because the car buying experience is so stressful, it’s helpful to go into the dealership with information ahead of time.
 Therefore, we’ve curated a list of the 10 most reliable American cars so you can approach the process from a place of empowerment.

 And other than the 2009 model, most corollas since then have been pretty reliable rides.
-The only serious issue with Corollas since then have been with the accelerator going off without you telling it to.
-This does lead to very dangerous situations, so if any risk of this at all is too much for you then avoid the 2011, 2013, and 2017 models.
-But it should be noted that even on these model years, there are only a handful of reports of this issue popping up, and it usually occurred early in the car’s life cycle.
+Since then, the only serious issue with Corollas has been with the accelerator going off without you telling it to.
+This leads to hazardous situations, so avoid the 2011, 2013, and 2017 models if you’re not taking that risk.
+But it’s worth noting that even in these model years, only a handful of reports of this issue popping up, which usually occurred early in the car’s life cycle.

-Outside of this very serious but very rare issue, the most common complaints of the most recent models have been of brakes grinding, which can shorten their lifespan, and problems with the cabin’s build quality.
-This entails more minor issues like dashboards cracking, trouble with locks, and rattling noises inside.
-The only model year where these interior issues were abundant and expensive though, was the 2014 model which had several reports of the radio breaking down.
+Outside of this severe but very rare issue, the most common complaints of the most recent models have been grinding brakes, which can shorten their lifespan and problems with the cabin’s build quality.
+This entails more minor issues like dashboard cracking, trouble with locks, and rattling noises inside.
+The only model year where these internal issues were abundant and expensive was the 2014 model, which had several reports of the radio breaking down.

 Which Model Years of Toyota Corolla to Avoid: